Smilin-Dominator/mysql-and-python-billing/README.md

     - It covers the input, so it looks like you're not typing anything, but you are.
     - It'll then generate salts and hash it, and store it in (passwd.txt)
 - The Main Prompt:
+    - If you press 1, it'll stop the program.
     - If you press 2, it'll loop back to (connector.py)
-    - If you press 1, the program will stop and write all changes and the bills to the system.
     - If you press 3, it'll run  (master-bill.py) and get the total of all bills made today.
         - Don't worry about accidentally running it, it'll always rewrite the file, so run it as many times as you want.